 Play-to-Earn is Hot, But Rife With Legal Pitfalls.

 Modern play-to-earn games are simply another variation of the real-money gaming business model.
 Developers in this space fully embrace the concept of a virtual economy and the ability to earn real-world compensation for game play.
 The most prominent example is Axie Infinity (a Pokemon-type trading, collecting, and battling game), which has integrated blockchain technology (crypto and NFTs).
 Investors around the world, including Mark Cuban, quickly embraced the play-to-earn gaming model.
-As a result, according to Forbes, Axie Infinity’s value is around $30 billion.
+Even in the times of the “crypto winter,” Axie is still worth many millions of dollars.

 Advertising and Onboarding May Require a Legal Opinion.